jabarhabashi1/Fireworks-Simulation-Fun/README.md

 ## Customization 🎨

-Feel free to tweak the code to create your own unique effects!
+Feel free to tweak the code to create your unique effects!
 Here are some parameters you can adjust:

 - **`PARTICLE_SIZE`**: Controls the size of the particles.
 - **`EXPLOSION_SPEED`**: Determines how fast the particles spread out.
-- **`FADE_RATE`**: Adjusts how quickly the particles fade away.
+- **`FADE_RATE`**: Adjusts how quickly the particles fade.
 - **`RAINBOW_SPEED`**: Changes how fast the colors cycle.

 ---